 Crafting the offer

 We’ve talked about VA loan closing costs in detail before.
 They’re a part of every mortgage deal and home purchase, regardless of the loan type.
 Some are costs associated with originating the loan, and others cover things like prepaid taxes and homeowners insurance, inspection fees and more.
 Sellers can pay all of the costs involved with originating the loan and up to 4 percent of the loan amount in concessions, which basically represent anything of value outside of those origination costs.
-Concessions can include things like the prepaid expenses mentioned above and paying off a borrower’s collections or liens.
+According to the VA Seller Concession Rule, concessions can include things like the prepaid expenses mentioned above and paying off a borrower’s collections or liens.

 Appraisal is key

 The VA property appraisal is an important stage for every home purchase, but it’s especially critical when you structure a deal in this way.
 If the home fails to appraise for at least the purchase price you agreed upon, you’re suddenly unable to get those closing costs covered.
 The lender is going to lend the lesser between the purchase price and the appraised value.